 St. John’s also offers several other musical programs for children throughout the week and during the summer months.
 And if singing is not your thing, there are many other ways for you to get involved in our music program.
 More information on each opportunity can be found below.

 COVID-19 UPDATE: Music Ministries is currently following guidelines outlined in the St. John’s Regathering Plan.
-All in-person choir rehearsals have been suspended and are temporarily taking place online via Zoom.
-Contact us if you are interested in participating virtually.
 To view the regathering plan, click here.